fortrabbit/blog/imagemagick-issues.md

 ---

 Sorry for the inconvenience this have caused on your side, one more time!
-Contact us if you still have trouble, we are here to help.
+Contact us if you still have trouble, we aim to help.